SujinHan/Getting-and-Cleaning-Data-Project/CodeBook.md

 ## Part 5.
 Create a second, independent tidy data set with the average of each variable for each activity and each subject.

-Per the project instructions, we need to produce only a data set with the average of each veriable for each activity and subject
+From the intermediate data set is created a final tidy data set where numeric variables are averaged for each activity and each subject.

+The tidy data set contains 10299 observations with 81 variables divided in:
+•an activity label (Activity): WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING •a 79-feature vector with time and frequency domain signal variables (numeric)